-Along Otis Drive from High Street to Broadway Street including streets south of Otis Drive (i.e. Pearl Street, Versailles Avenue, Mound Street, Waterton Street and Court Street); AND along Broadway Street from La Jolla to Encinal Avenue.
+The district boundaries are along Otis Drive from High Street to Broadway Street including streets south of Otis Drive (i.e. Pearl Street, Versailles Avenue, Mound Street, and Court Street) and along Broadway Street from La Jolla to Encinal Avenue.

-- In 2017, the district nominating board (DNB), made up of four members of the public and one member of the Public Works Department, reviewed dozens of proposed areas and made recommendations.
+- District Nominating Board: In 2017, the district nominating board (DNB), made up of four members of the public and one member of the Public Works Department, reviewed potential areas and made recommendations.

 - Public Utilities Board: On November 5, 2018, the city of Alameda's Public Utilities Board recommended that the Alameda City Council approve an undergrounding project in the Otis/Broadway area.